MalharSapatnekar/web_application_testing/README.md

 # web_application_testing

-This is a sample repo created for robot framework test cases for amazon webpage testing.
+This repository contains sample test cases created using Robot Framework for testing the Amazon webpage.